by By Saul McLeod published 2011, updated 2014

 • Boys imitated more physically aggressive acts than girls.
 There was little difference in the verbal aggression between boys and girls.

-The findings support Bandura's Social Learning Theory, a behaviorist theory.
+The findings support Bandura's (1977) Social Learning Theory.
 That is, children learn social behavior such as aggression through the process of observation learning - through watching the behavior of another person.

 1. Experiments are the only means by which cause and effect can be established.
 Thus, it could be demonstrated that the model did have an effect on the child's subsequent behavior because all variables other than the independent variable are controlled.

 2. It allows for precise control of variables.
 Many variables were controlled, such as the gender of the model, the time the children observed the model, the behavior of the model and so on.

 3. Experiments can be replicated.
 Standardized procedures and instructions were used, allowing for replicability.
-In fact the study has been replicated with slight changes, such as using videos and similar results were found.
+In fact the study has been replicated with slight changes, such as using videos and similar results were found (Bandura, 1963).

 Limitations of the procedure include:

-Many psychologists are very critical of laboratory studies of imitation - in particular because have low ecologically validity.
+Many psychologists are very critical of laboratory studies of imitation - in particular because they tend to have low ecologically validity.
 The situation involves the child and an adult model, which is a very limited social situation and there is no interaction between the child and the model at any point; certainly the child has no chance to influence the model in any way.
 Also the model and the child are strangers.
 This, of course, is quite unlike 'normal' modeling which often takes place within the family.